etwasmitbaum/i-am-acro/acronym.typ

   acronyms,
   /// Set the default language.
 For exmaple "en", "de", "fr".
 You can change this later using @update-acro-lang -> string default-lang,
+  /// Set the default second language.
+For exmaple "en", "de", "fr".
+You can change this later using @update-acro-second-lang -> string
+  default-second-lang: none,
+  /// Languages and their written form being used in @ac when two languages are displayed.
+Use "none" if this is not requiered. -> dictionary
+  language-display: none,
   /// Controls if labels and links will be generated.
 The label will point to @print-acronyms, the link will be created on the displayed acronym.
   always-link: true,
 ) = {
   _default-lang.update(default-lang)
   _always-link.update(always-link)
+  _language-display.update(language-display)

   let data = (:)
   for (key, value) in acronyms {